hanpeiliang/work/readme.txt

-Git is a vision system.
+Git is a distribute vision system.
 Git is free software.